philae-ael/blog.leathe.dev/_articles/job-system.md

 -> I have 12 processors, (well 6*2 thx to hyperthreading) i should use all of them!
 -> Some things are long lived and should not block a frame to be rendered (eg. loading of a file)

+## Defered reclamation
+In vulkan code, rather than having blocking, a coroutine could wait for a fence / timeline semaphore.
+Exemple: deletion of old ressource duting swapchain recreation

 ## Control Flow
 A frame is a graph!
 Each node a task.